 What We Do

-Inside the ECC, staff are on the job 24 hours a day protecting the residents of Coral Springs, Parkland and Coconut Creek as the lifeline between the public and our first responders.
-The center is split into two primary functions: call-taking, and dispatching.
-At the heart of what we do, from a technology perspective, is our Computer-Aided Dispatch (CAD) system - a complex software system we use to enter and prioritize incidents, track first responders, and assign resources.
+Inside the ECC, team members are on the job 24 hours a day protecting the residents of Coral Springs, Parkland, and Coconut Creek as the lifeline between the public and our first responders.

 ECC's dispatchers communicate with the city's police officers and firefighter/paramedics by radio and through a computer system.
 As call-takers gather information by telephone, dispatchers are directing both law and fire units to the incident and providing them the support that they need to respond safely.
 Voice communication happens on the city's two-way radio system, and data is available to law and fire units on in-car computers.

-Emergency Communications is one of the few, professional fields where all the training you need to become a certified professional is provided to you on the job, while earning full pay!
-Our current workforce comes from widely varied backgrounds such as, customer service representative, administrative assistant, waitress, bartender, insurance agent and pharmacy technician, just to name a few.
-Additionally, while demonstrated professional work experience is required, a college degree is not.
-If you have verifiable employment experience, no illegal drug use within 24 months of application (verified by lie-detector) and a background suitable for work in a public safety environment, you qualify for employment consideration.
+Emergency Communications is one of the few professional fields where all the training needed to become a certified professional is provided on the job while earning full pay!
+Candidates only need verifiable employment experience, no illegal drug use within 24 months of application (verified by lie-detector) and a background suitable for work in a public safety environment to qualify for employment consideration.

-The entire hiring process can be completed in less than a month.
-After you apply, this is what you can expect.
-You must successfully pass each step to advance in the hiring process.
+The entire hiring process can be completed in less than one month.
+After applying, candidates must successfully pass each step to advance in the hiring process.

 - Application Reviewed for Minimum Qualifications